aws-solutions-library-samples/guidance-for-fsx-for-lustre-data-repository-task-scheduler/README.md

 1. An AWS EventBridge rule triggers the Lambda function on a schedule.
 2. The Lambda function retrieves the FSx for Lustre file system details and Data Repository Association (DRA) information.
 3. Based on the configured task type (import or export), the function creates a data repository task.
-4. The task execution is monitored, and any errors trigger a CloudWatch alarm, which sends a notification via SNS.
+4. The scheduled Lambda that triggers the data repository task execution is monitored, and any errors trigger a CloudWatch alarm, which sends a notification via SNS.

 ### Cost